 Use lithium batteries in all your winter electronics.
 Not only does lithium perform consistently down to much colder temperatures than alkaline or NiMh batteries, but they are lighter, last three times as long, and have a flat decay curve.

 Wipe with Care

-In the summer, comfy leaves or soft river stones abound, but in the winter they’re few and far-between.
-While many have picked up pinecones in desperation, the best readily found alternative is just plain old snow.
-It’s effective, ubiquitous, and leaves behind little residue.
+In the summer, comfy leaves or soft river stones abound, but in the winter they’re few and far between.
+While many have picked up pinecones in desperation, the best readily found an alternative is just plain old snow.
+It’s effective, ubiquitous, and leaves behind a little residue.
 If you do bring TP, please either pack it out or burn it.
 The ground is too hard for catholes and for those who have hiked along the Appalachian Trail during the first spring thaw, a mound of TP generally signifies a poorly hidden scat stash.